oVirt/ovirt-site/source/feature/direct-lun.html.md

 The API specifies a block device by GUID or UUID, instead of the PDIV quartet of a regular [VDSM volume](Live_Snapshots#Introduction).

+Other disk device parameters are the same as in VDSM volumes.

     'devices': [
            {'type': 'disk',
             'device': 'disk',